 Named Park and House, the home was designed by Tsuyoshi Kawata of Osaka architecture studio Tonoma for a residential street near Lake Biwa in Shiga Prefecture.
 The Toda House by Kimihiko Okada.
 Japanese architect Kimihiko Okada designed the Toda House in Hiroshima, Japan.

 Named House of Nagahama, the single-storey residence was conceived by Matsuyama-based Takashi Okuno as a chain of rooms that make use of local materials, and that each open up to a different outdoor space.
 "My concept is to make Japan a more beautiful place to live in," said Okuno.
-"We build beautiful Japanese houses with the best materials for the local climate. " Villa in Nagano by Cell Space Architects.
+"We build beautiful Japanese houses with the best materials for the local climate. " The house centres around a family living room, which features a pitched roof with exposed wooden ceiling joists.
+Around this Okuno has created four wings, each accommodating one or more rooms.
+Villa in Nagano by Cell Space Architects.
 Cell Space Architects designed the Villa-K in Karuizawa, Nagano, Japan.

 Private residential located north of Japan, Asahikawa, Hokkaido.The site is located on the huge countryside outskirts of Asahikawa.
 I think the relationship with this landscape.
 Asahikawa, summer is more than 30 degrees, and winter becomes -30 degrees.
 Stacking Green house covered in plants by Vo Trong Nghia.
 A dozen layers of concrete planters create a vertical garden on the facade of this house in Ho Chi Minh City by Vietnamese architects Vo Trong Nghia.